davegallant/terraform-google-minecraft/README.md

 ![terraform](https://github.com/davegallant/terraform-google-minecraft/workflows/terraform/badge.svg)

 This spins up a minecraft server using a static ip, a google compute instance and persistent disk.
+By default, a daily snapshot policy is setup.
+This can be disabled in the variables.

 ## Requirements

 - [google cloud account](https://console.cloud.google.com/getting-started)

 and one of the following:

 - [nix](https://nixos.org/)
 - [docker](https://docs.docker.com/get-docker/)

 ## Costs